pandastrike/pirate/README.md

 * `count` Returns a count of all the objects in the collection.

-All API methods actually return an `EventChannel` object.
-The `success` event is how a value is ultimately returned, if necessary.
+All API methods return an Promise object.